sumitt2/coffee-management-system-python/README.md

-# coffee-management-system-python
+## Description
-Coffee Management System built in Python with both CLI and Tkinter GUI versions, featuring admin login, billing, GST, discounts, and persistent bill storage.
+This project is a Coffee Management System developed in Python to simulate a real-world café billing workflow.
+It includes coffee ordering, GST calculation, admin-controlled discounts, and bill generation with persistent storage.

+The project is designed to be beginner-friendly while demonstrating practical Python concepts such as functions, dictionaries, loops, conditional logic, and file handling.

+## How to Run
+Make sure Python is installed, then run the following command in terminal:

+python coffee_admin.py

+## Technologies Used
+Python, File Handling

+## Purpose
+This project was created to practice Python fundamentals and build a simple POS-style application.